rhyous/SimpleArgs/README.md

     }
     ```

-4. In the ArgsHandler.cs file, you new take action point is in the HandleArgs() method.
+4. In the ArgsHandler.cs file, your new take action point is in the HandleArgs() method.

     ```
     public void HandleArgs(IReadArgs inArgsHandler)